forestgrape/coronavirus/3_medical/pcr_diagnosis.md

 PCR test can be used both to detect microorganisms causing a disease and microorganisms being part of the microbiome in the healthy state.
 In healthy state the virus numbers are usually very low and often below the limit of detection.
 Thus the prevalence of viruses is usually much higher than the PCR positives.

 ## PCR Sensitivity and Accuracy
-The sensitivity can be viewed as the accuracy at very low DNA/RNA concentration which corresponds to high cycles numbers (usually above 35).

 ### Determinants of Accuracy
 The PCR sensitivity and accuracy for different settings.
 E.g.
 * Apparatus and Protocol: The efficacy of the apparatus for amplifications, the exact protocol e.g. whether and how the RNA is extracted.
 * The DNA/RNA of the microorganisms in questions: PCR works by amplifying specific genome sequences specified by a primer.
 Especially in the cases of RNA viruses the fast mutation rates can change the efficacy of a primer.
 Additionally RNA viruses even within a single host often have mutations.

+### Relation of Sensitivity and Accuracy
+For many considerations, the sensitivity can be viewed as the accuracy at very low DNA/RNA concentration which corresponds to high cycles numbers (usually above 35).

 ### Accuracy for SARS-CoV-2 Detection
 Due the significance of SARS-CoV-2, for SARS-CoV-2 there are several comparisons and evaluations of PCR protocols to detect it.
 The findings are likely similar for other coronaviruses, however the strains of the endemic coronaviruses are more divers [to confirm and cite] and thus construction primers which work for all strains can be more difficult.